 Add in the tomatoes and green chiles and continue to stir and cook them.

 Reduce the heat again to medium-low and add the remaining ingredients, except for the fish.
 Simmer the sauce for 10-15 minutes.

 While the sauce is simmering, heat another pan over medium heat and drizzle the bottom with the remaining one tablespoon of olive oil.

 Place the fish in the pan and lightly season each piece with a pinch of salt and pepper.
 Cook for 3-6 minutes on each side, or until it is cooked through.

-The cooking time will vary depending on how thick each cut of fish is.
+The cooking time will vary depending on the thickness of each cut of fish.
 When the fish and sauce are ready, place a piece of fish on a plate and top with 1/4 of the sauce.